LucDEWI/Master_Proef_Fase_2/README.md

     Performs the extrinsic calibration of the camera.
 Use the chessboard provided in the data directory.
 5. Generate Cornell depth images

-    Do this via following command.
+    Do this via following command to transform the pointclouds of the dataset into depth images.
     ```py
     python -m utils.dataset_processing.generate_cornell_depth <Path To Dataset>
     ```
 6. Add_noise_dataset

     If desired extra noise can be added on the Cornell dataset.
-    The path of to the dataset must be given in the script.
+    The path to the dataset must be given in the script.
 Note that after noise has been to the dataset it can not be removed.
 It is recommended to take a copy of the    dataset and add noise to this.
 7. Training the network

     The network is trained is trained via the following command.